epics-modules/lua/documentation/epicsFunction.md

 	portName   [string]   - A registered asyn port name.

 	addr       [number]   - The asyn address of the parameter.

+        parameter  [string]   - An asyn parameter to read from

 	returns a string containing all data read from the asynOctet port until encountering